AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

-By using DNSSEC to secure the zones used to provide the results, the client can have confidence that the result they receive has not been tampered with between the Certificate Authorities server and the client.
+By using DNSSEC to secure the zones used to provide the results, the client can have confidence that the result they receive has not been tampered with between the Certificate Authority's server and the client.

 By including a timestamp in the TXT data, the client can know how recently a valid certificate was declared to still be valid by the certificate authority.